-The Energy Systems Catapult has appointed EDF Energy R & D UK Centre to provide dynamic energy modelling capability and expertise to assist in the delivery of an Integrated Electric Heating Project for the Energy Technologies Institute (ETI).
+Energy Systems Catapult has appointed EDF Energy: Research and Development UK Centre to provide dynamic energy modelling capability and expertise to assist in the delivery of an Integrated Electric Heating Project.

 The outputs from this modelling will highlight specific opportunities and challenges of delivering low carbon heating solutions in UK homes whilst considering the needs of domestic residents.
 It will also enable the Catapult to undertake future detailed engineering analysis of current home energy/heating systems and new heating technologies as they emerge.